nea89o/Firmament/docs/Texture Pack Format.md

 `https://textures.minecraft.net/texture/bc8ea1f51f253ff5142ca11ae45193a4ad8c3ab5e9c6eec8ba7a4fcb7bac40` (so after the /texture/).
 You can find it in game for placed skulls using the keybinding in the Power User Config.
 Then place the replacement texture at `firmskyblock:textures/placedskulls/<thathash>.png`.
-Keep in mind that you will probably replace the texture with another skin texture, meaning that skin texture has it's own hash.
+Keep in mind that you will probably replace the texture with another skin texture, meaning that skin texture has its own hash.
 Do not mix those up, you need to use the hash of the old skin.

 ## Armor Skull Models